redhat-cop/bats-library/README.md

 # 🦇BATS Library 🦇
-[Bash Automated Testing System](https://github.com/bats-core/bats-core) Library - a collection of `_helper` functions and files for use in conjunction with `conftests` and the CoP's Rego Policies.
+[Bash Automated Testing System](https://github.com/bats-core/bats-core) Library - a collection of `_helper` functions and files for automating tests using BATS.
+This library aims to reduce the amount of repeated code across other CoP repositories currently used for testing policies and deployments.

 ## Some handy links 👋
 - [CoP Rego Policies](https://github.com/redhat-cop/rego-policies)